ppy/osu-wiki/news/2019/2019-10-14-project-loved-week-of-october-13th.md

 110 BPM, 4:18 | 1.72★, 4.68★, 6.23★, 6.39★\
 *description written by ::Wesley::{ user=2407265 }*

 Minato Yukina is by no means a new face to the Loved section already boasting a whopping 12 maps in the category.
 This map is one of the many Nervous Breakdowns' he has created.
 As the name suggests it is quite heavy on the nerves due to the constant jumps combined with hyperchains.
 To top it all off, the Nervous Breakdown difficulty has some unique hitsounding from various other games.
-While Nervous Breakdown is probably the most known difficulty, it isn't the only difficulty in the set. ::Milquar::{ user=5878453 }, [Yumeno Himiko](https://osu.ppy.sh/users/1806962) and ::ExGon::{ user=214187 } have created some well-made difficulties too.
+While Nervous Breakdown is probably the most known difficulty, it isn't the only difficulty in the set. ::Milquar::{ user=5878453 }, ::Yumeno Himiko::{ user=1806962 } and ::ExGon::{ user=214187 } have created some well-made difficulties too.
 All three difficulties offer a wide variation in overall difficulty and patterns, whether it be the Salad, Rain or Overdose.
 Even though it isn't a full spread, the set will be playable in one way or another for almost everyone!

 [![](/wiki/shared/news/2019-10-14-project-loved-week-of-october-13th/catch/2-the-pretender.jpg)](https://osu.ppy.sh/community/forums/topics/973343)